5 Ways to Step into Minimalism

 #4 Fill One Trash(Donate/Recycle) Bag

 Now I know that in the name “Trash Bag” it is tempting to just throw out all of your cluttered junk and stuff, but try to restrain yourself from doing so.
-Instead, fill the bag all the way up with clothes to donate, or items to sell at a garage sale, or stuff that are recyclable.
-The U.S. has a crucial waste problem and it is extremely important that we leave this planet in better condition than how we found it.
+Instead, fill the bag all the way up with clothes to donate, or items to sell at a garage sale, or things that are recyclable.
+The U.S. has a crucial waste problem and it is extremely important that we strive to leave this planet in better condition than how we have found it.
 You can visit https://www.epa.gov/recycle to see clear instructions and tips for recycling all types of products from food to electronics.

 #5 Set Goals for Each Room/Person